Smatek1001/AI_DnD/Session_Logs/2025/06-Jun/2025-06-02_The_Blackwood_Heist.md

 * **Decision:** To undertake the "[[Quests/Completed/Blackwood's_Baubles_Heist|Blackwood's Baubles Heist]]" solo after initial planning with Finch.
 * **Tactical Choices:** Successfully used Prestidigitation (odor), Mage Hand, Hex, and personal stealth/lockpicking skills to navigate the shop and acquire loot.
 * **Risk Assessment:** Decided to leave the magically warded chest under Blackwood's bed due to risk.
 Made multiple attempts on other locks despite guard proximity.
-* **Discovery:** Uncovered a letter from "Magister Vayne" detailing plans for the "Occulus Array" and "Resonance Core."
+* **Discovery:** Uncovered a letter from "Magister Vayne" detailing plans for the "Oculus Array" and "Resonance Core."
 * **NPC Interaction (Indirect):** Successfully avoided waking Silas Blackwood or his guards.

 ## IV.
 NPCs Encountered & Interactions